centminmod/centminmod-mu-plugins/mu-plugins/cli-notice.php.md

-# CLI Dashboard Notice README (v2.0.0)
+# CLI Dashboard Notice README (v2.1.1)

 This document provides instructions for installing, configuring, and using the **CLI Dashboard Notice** Must-Use plugin for WordPress.
-This tool enables you to add, update, and delete temporary admin dashboard notices entirely via WP‑CLI commands, with enhanced security and validation.
+This tool enables you to add, update, and delete temporary admin dashboard notices entirely via WP‑CLI commands, with enhanced security, controlled CLI bypass for bulk operations, and comprehensive audit logging.

 ![screenshot](screenshots/wp-plugin-cli-notice.png)